Telecommunication-Telemedia-Assessment/image_compression/README.md

 * ffmpeg 4.1.3 (provided in the repository as tar.gz)
 * convert tool (part of imagemagick, install via `sudo apt install imagemagick`)
 * wget to download the dataset
+* jupyter if you want to run the analysis notebook

 On Ubuntu you can just run `./prepare.sh` to install all requirements.